Aavescan logo Aavescan

 How to Calculate Historical Interest Rates on Aave

-A guide for crypto researchers, borrowers and depositors.
-Learn how to accurately track DeFi APRs and APYs.
+A guide for researchers, borrowers and depositors.
+Learn how to track DeFi APRs and APYs.

 Two Ways to Calculate DeFi Interest Rates